Best Food for Saluki

 Saluki Nutritional Profile

-Dietary planning for Saluki starts with understanding this breed's Large (40-65 lbs) physique and gentle character.
+Understanding the Saluki as a Large (40-65 lbs)-framed, gentle breed is the right starting point for any feeding decision, size and temperament do most of the work in setting nutritional targets.
 Over a 10-17 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Saluki need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Saluki's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Saluki to maintain coat health and joint function.

 Life-Stage Feeding Guide for Saluki